haoxiangsnr/llm-tse/README.md

 ## Models

-We will release a pre-trained model soon.
+We will release pre-trained models soon.